Bridgeport Public Schools

 Bridgeport Public Schools is a school district headquartered in Bridgeport, Connecticut, United States.

 The city's public school system has 30 elementary schools, three comprehensive high schools, two alternative programs and an interdistrict vocational aquaculture school.
 The system has about 23,000 students, making the Bridgeport Public Schools the second largest school system in Connecticut.
 The school system employs a professional staff of more than 1,700.

 The city has started a large school renovation and construction program, with plans for new schools and modernization of existing buildings.

-The current superintendent is Alyshia Perrin.
+The current interim superintendent is Dr. Royce Avery.